giorgio-bendoni/various-stuff/Inflation.md

 + is the amount of all products and services delivered by this economy in the time period (real GDP) multiplied by their price: this is nominal GDP;
 + covers the actions of producers.

 The term on the left is identically equal to the term on the right.
-This relation is called the _equation of exchange_.
+This expression is called the _equation of exchange_.
 Let's rewrite the equation as follows:
 $$
 \frac{M \times V}{Y} = P
 $$